A Freelancer Guide to Tax

 There’s also the £1,000 tax free allowance, which means you don’t have to pay tax on the first £1,000 you earn, but if you opt for this, you won’t be able to claim expenses.

 You should also be conscious of National Insurance payments.
-Any income over £9,500 means National Insurance contributions will begin to come out.
+Any profit over £6,515 (based on the 2021-2022 tax year) means National Insurance contributions will begin to come out.

-As a freelancer you’ll fall into class 2 and 4 for NI contributions, meaning the payments will be included in your self-assessment when you come to do it and your income will be over £9,501.
+As a freelancer you’ll fall into class 2 and 4 for NI contributions, meaning the payments will be included in your self-assessment when you come to do it and your income will be over £6,515 for Class 2 National Insurance and £9,568 for Class 4 National Insurance.

 This isn’t just what kind of work you’re doing, but also the self-employed status you have.
 There are two main forms of self-employment, each with their own benefits and drawbacks.
 These will decide the kind of tax you pay, whether just on personal profit, or as a separate commercial tax.